SupreetGha/algerian-forest-fires/README.md

 - Matplotlib, Seaborn 📈
 - Scikit-learn 🤖
 - Jupyter Notebook 📓

+## 📊 Data & Analysis
+**Algerian_Forest_Fires_EDA.ipynb**
+-  Perform feature engineering to create new variable (Classes) to help with classification prediction
+-  Visualize data patterns using various plots to understand the relationship between meteorological conditions and fire events.
+-  Carry out correlation analysis to identify which features have the strongest association with fire outbreaks.
+-  Use these insights to guide our feature selection for the predictive model.

+**Algerian_Forest_Fire_Model.ipynb**
+- Selection of appropriate algorithms based on the EDA outcomes.
+- Model training with cross-validation to ensure robustness.
+- Hyperparameter tuning to enhance model performance.
+- Evaluation of the model using R2 Score and Mean Absolute Error

 ## 📂 Project Structure
 📜 Algerian_Forest_Fires_EDA.ipynb # Exploratory Data Analysis